voschezang/coding-handbook/quotes.md

 * Effectiveness > Efficiency.
     * Prefer messy but effective communication over efficient silos (with tunnel vision).
 * Doing the right thing > being right.
+* Good strategy means saying no.
+* Process = intensity + consistency
+    * Good outcome > meeting the initial requirements.
     * Procedures > plans (if not overly bureaucratic).
 E.g. [the scientific method](https://en.wikipedia.org/wiki/Scientific_method), [PDCA](https://en.wikipedia.org/wiki/PDCA).
         * "No plan survives first contact"

     * Unspoken expectations are less likely to be unambiguous than explicit ones.

 * Slow down to speed up.
 Humans were not made for constant motion.
-    * Take regular breaks.
+    * Pause.
+Take regular breaks.
 Take time to orient yourself and reflect.
 Take a step back to move forward.
     * Make room to make improvements (plan in slack).
     * Prioritizing too many tasks both prevents focussing and reduces the time to adjust priorities.
 * Change is not a solution but a process.
 It's a balance between relying on you [priori](https://en.wikipedia.org/wiki/A_priori_and_a_posteriori) and updating your [posterior](https://en.wikipedia.org/wiki/Posterior_probability).